 The common Hades is called "The Collector" as it is used for scrap collection, but also because it's a ship that's used by many loan collectors.
 The ship is heavily fortified, able to shrug off most attacks for long amounts of time.
 While taking these blows a Hades ship can signal for help from other ships, who may be excited about the idea to of getting paid by the workers.
 If worst comes to worst the Hades ship is able to use 3000 fuel to turn on a reflect shield.
 Any non-physical attacks will be deflected at the attacking ship, this shield only lasts for a short time though.

-Ship size: 10 people
+Ship Capacity: 10 people

-Fuel limit: Holds 10000 fuel and uses 6000
+Fuel Limit: Holds 10000 fuel and uses 6000

 Consorts of Hades get +5 to endurance.

 Main Consorts: Geckrechaun, Volkronn, Limpoturts